-Metabolic syndrome has been implicated in pathogenesis of CVD, diabetes, non-alcoholic fatty liver disease, kidney disease, and sleep-disordered breathing.41 There is no current consensus on whether or not metabolic syndrome is a stronger predictor of CVD than the sum of each of its components.
+Metabolic syndrome has been implicated in the pathogenesis of CVD, diabetes, non-alcoholic fatty liver disease, kidney disease, and sleep-disordered breathing.41 There is no current consensus on whether or not metabolic syndrome is a stronger predictor of CVD than the sum of each of its components.
 Women with a history of preeclampsia in pregnancy frequently exhibit features of metabolic syndrome.^{28,43,45} Risk factors for CVD such as hypertension, obesity, and dyslipidemia are shared between metabolic syndrome and atherosclerosis.46 Other commonalities include endothelial dysfunction and inflammation.
-Recognition of metabolic syndrome may facilitate implementation of lifestyle interventions that may prevent progression of the syndrome and potentially prevent diseases associated with it.47
+Recognition of metabolic syndrome and potentially prevent diseases associated with it.47